Flyves/Boss-Battle/README.md

 ## Credits
 Many thanks to:
 - [Abstrack](https://abstrack.newgrounds.com/audio), who helped out a lot regarding the sound design;
-- My family for giving feedback on the general design.
+- My family, for giving feedback on the general design.